A lot or a little?

 Is it any good?

-If the thought of high-pitched voices singing a rap version of vintage Chipmunks hit "Witch Doctor" and Lipps Inc's "Funkytown" (among other songs) sends cold shivers of horror down your spine, this may not be the family film for you.
+If the thought of high-pitched voices singing a rap version of the vintage Chipmunks hit "Witch Doctor" and Lipps Inc's "Funkytown" sends shivers of horror down your spine, this may not be for you.
 But if you and the kids are up for a silly adventure featuring cute, familiar characters, Alvin and the Chipmunks is a safe-if-not-stellar bet this holiday season, especially for the under-10 crowd.

 The best part of the story is that kids will see the danger of living like a "rock star" all the time.
 Too many toys and not enough discipline -- not to mention way too much caffeine and too many late-night concert gigs -- make Alvin, Simon, and Theodore crave Dave's loving discipline.
 If only real children were as reasonable as fictional chipmunks...

 Families can talk about how the media generally portrays young superstars.
 Do you think this movie is a realistic look at what life is like for kid stars?
 What kinds of pressures do they face?